 The remaining 11 companies and persons are also closely linked to the same group and contributed Rs 1,000 each.

-In FY’ 2017, the same partners’ current account contribution increased to higher losses at Rs 949 crore.
+In FY’ 2017, the same partners’ current account contribution increased to a negative Rs 949 crore.
 In this same financial year, ended March 31, 2017, the unsecured loan or advance from Lemonade Capital Advisors is recorded only at Rs 78 crore, down from Rs 1,063 crore in the previous year.

 Other loans given to Churu Enterprises included one by Direct Media Solution LLP (Rs 643 crore) another by Prajatma Enterprises LLP (Rs 569 crore).
 Both LLPs are associated with the Essel Group.